Nespresso, Keurig have new coffee pods coming designed to put an end to all the garbage

 Keurig coffee sales in the U.S. reached over $4 billion last year, while Wall Street analysis pegs Nespresso sales at roughly $1.5 billion.
 The U.S. coffee pods and capsules market is expected to grow to $10.1 billion by 2028 up from $8.4 billion last year, according to market research firm Mordor Intelligence.

-Environmentally friendly, biodegradable, and compostable coffee pods are increasingly in demand, and have been on the market for a few years, such as NEXE, a packaging solutions supplier based in Canada, which launched a line of compostable coffee pods in the U.S. and Canada in 2021, which it markets as Nespresso-compatible.
+Environmentally friendly, biodegradable, and compostable coffee pods are increasingly in demand, and have been on the market for a few years, such as NEXE, a packaging solutions supplier based in Canada, which launched a line of compostable coffee pods in the U.S. and Canada in 2021, which it markets as Keurig-compatible — it also plans to soon produce Nespresso-compatible pods.

 Still challenges persist, including a disparate recycling system in the U.S., where only 73% of households have access to recycling and only 21% of household recyclables are captured, according to The Recycling Partnership's 2024 State of Recycling Report.
 There are also strained supply chains to contend with as well as lengthy lags between product idea generation and time to market.
 Getting customer buy-in for new products is also a challenge for companies looking to produce more sustainable coffee pods.

-Note: Correction: NEXE launched a line of compostable coffee pods in the U.S. and Canada in 2021 which are Keurig-compatible.
-An earlier version of this article misstated product compatibility.